-2022 \$ million 2021 \$ million Floating rate - expiring within one year 430 430
+2024 \$ million 2023 \$ million Floating rate - expiring within one year 430 430

-33 Contingent liabilities
+32 Contingent liabilities

-As at 31 December 2022, the Group had contingent liabilities arising from the land resumption claims and certain contractors' claims in respect of the construction of the West Rail and East Rail Extensions projects.
-The Group has made provisions in the financial statements at 31 December 2022 for its best estimate of amounts which are likely to be payable in connection with these claims which the Group is in the process of resolving.
-The details of the provisions are set out in note 22 to the financial statements.
+As at 31 December 2024, the Group had contingent liabilities arising from the land resumption claims and certain contractors' claims in respect of the construction of the West Rail and East Rail Extensions projects.
+The Group has made provisions in the financial statements at 31 December 2024 for its best estimate of amounts which are likely to be payable in connection with these claims which the Group is in the process of resolving.
+The details of the provisions are set out in note 21 to the financial statements.

-34 Impairment of railway network assets and intangible assets
+33 Impairment assessment of railway network assets and intangible assets

-As at 31 December 2022, the Group assessed whether there was an indication of impairment of the Group's railway network assets and intangible assets at that date in light of the outbreak of COVID-19 in accordance with the Group's accounting policies for the assessment of asset impairment by comparing the key determinant factors, such as patronage, inflation, cost of debt, expected return on equity, to those of prior years.
-As a result of this assessment, management considers that except for the intangible assets relating to the XRL, no indication of impairment of the Group's railway network assets and intangible assets exists at that date.
+As at 31 December 2024, the Group assessed whether there was an indication of impairment of the Group's railway network assets and intangible assets at that date in accordance with the Group's accounting policies for the assessment of asset impairment by comparing the key determinant factors, such as patronage, inflation, cost of debt, expected return on equity, to those of prior years.
+As a result of this assessment, management considers that no indication of impairment of the Group's railway network assets and intangible assets relating to the SCL exists at that date.

-Accordingly, the Group estimated the recoverable amount of the intangible assets relating to the XRL based on projections of future cash flows from its operation at a discount rate that reflects current market assessments of the time value of money and the risks specific to the assets.
-Based on this assessment, management considers that no provision for impairment of the intangible assets is required at 31 December 2022.
+The Group estimated the recoverable amount of the intangible assets relating to the XRL based on projections of future cash flows from its operation at a discount rate that reflects current market assessments of the time value of money and the risks specific to the assets.
+Based on this assessment, management considers that no provision for impairment of the respective intangible assets is required at 31 December 2024.

-35 Assessment of provision for onerous contracts
+34 Assessment of provision for onerous contracts

-As at 31 December 2022, the Group assessed whether a provision for onerous contracts in relation to the XRL is required in view of the prolonged service suspension due to the outbreak of COVID-19.
-The Group assessed whether the unavoidable costs of meeting the obligations under the SSCA (XRL), including the committed payments to MTRCL as set out in note 2 and an allocation of amortisation on intangible assets for the XRL that relates directly to fulfilling the SSCA (XRL), exceed the economic benefits expected to be received therefrom.
+As at 31 December 2024, the Group assessed whether the unavoidable costs of meeting the obligations for the remaining concession period under the SSCA (XRL), including the committed payments to MTRCL as set out in note 2 and an allocation of amortisation on intangible assets for the XRL that relates directly to fulfilling the SSCA (XRL), exceed the economic benefits expected to be received therefrom.
 The Group estimated the variable annual payments to be received and amounts under the revenue-related arrangements receivable or payable over the remaining concession period based on projections of patronage and fare prices at a discount rate that reflects current market assessments of the time value of money and the risks specific to the liability arising from the SSCA (XRL).